 The club reserves the right to seek additional proof of disability where there is an element of reasonable doubt as to the need for a personal assistant.

-By accepting the free ticket your companion accepts responsibility for providing you with the support you need to attend the match.
+By accepting the complimentary ticket given, your companion accepts responsibility for providing you with the support you need to attend the match.
 This includes being able to provide you with additional assistance during the course of an emergency evacuation.

 The stewards at the match are unable to provide assistance in excess of their typical role and general reasonable adjustments, so it’s important that, if you need help moving around, your PA/Essential Companion is ready and willing to support you with this.

-It is the policy of Derby County that all children under the age of 14 are accompanied by an appropriate adult.
-We accept that young carers are a much valued and needed source of support, but we are only able to accept them under the free PA/companion ticket scheme where there is no risk of them being left unattended.
+It is the policy of Pride Park Stadium's Ground Regulations that all children under the age of 14 are accompanied by an appropriate adult aged 18 or over.
+We accept that young carers are a much valued and needed source of support, but we are only able to accept them under the free PA/Essential Companion ticket scheme where there is no risk of them being left unattended.